Looking for a sugar replacement that you can grow in your own garden? You should be growing stevia.

 Stevia is such a simple plant to grow.
 You can buy it online or at a local garden center.
-You can also start stevia from seed in later winter to have your own seedlings.
+You can also start stevia from seed in late winter.

-Either way, stevia is ready to plant after the danger of the last frost has passed.
+Either way, stevia is ready to plant outdoors after the danger of the last frost has passed.

 Caring for Stevia